ParsaKeerthana/Clustering-Assignment/README.md

-# Clustering-Assignment
+# Clustering Algorithms in Machine Learning
+This repository contains a collection of Jupyter notebooks hosted on Google Colab, each demonstrating a different clustering algorithm.
+These notebooks are designed to provide a hands-on understanding of various clustering techniques used in machine learning.

+## Contents
-## a) K-Means clustering from scratch
+### K-Means Clustering from Scratch: Implementation of the K-Means clustering algorithm from scratch.
 Committed collab file with name as: a) K-Means clustering from scratch.ipynb

-## b) Hierarchical clustering (not from scratch)
+### Hierarchical Clustering: Application of hierarchical clustering algorithm on datasets.
 Committed collab file with name as: b) Hierarchical clustering (not from scratch).ipynb

-## c) Gaussian mixture models clustering (not from scratch)
+### Gaussian Mixture Models Clustering: Utilization of Gaussian Mixture Models for clustering.
 Committed collab file with name as: c)_Gaussian_mixture_models_clustering_(not_from_scratch).ipynb

-## d) DB Scan clustering (not from scratch) using pycaret library
+### DBSCAN Clustering Using PyCaret: Demonstration of DBSCAN clustering using the PyCaret library.
 Committed collab file with name as: d) DB Scan clustering (not from scratch) using pycaret library .ipynb

-## e) Demonstrate anomaly detection using pyOD using any usecase
+### Anomaly Detection Using pyOD: Illustration of anomaly detection in datasets using pyOD.
 Committed collab file with name as: e) Demonstrate anomaly detection using pyOD using any usecase.ipynb

-## f) Illustrate clustering of timeseries data using pretrained models
+### Clustering of Time Series Data Using Pretrained Models: Application of pretrained models for clustering time series data.
 Committed collab file with name as: f) Illustrate clustering of timeseries data using pretrained models.ipynb

-## g) Write a colab to illustrate clustering  of documents. use state of art embeddings (LLM Embeddings).
+### Clustering of Documents Using State-of-the-Art Embeddings: Exploration of document clustering using LLM embeddings.
 Committed collab file with name as: g) Write a colab to illustrate clustering  of documents. use state of art embeddings (LLM Embeddings).ipynb

-## h) Write a colab for clustering with images using imagebind llm embeddings
+### Clustering with Images Using ImageBind LLM Embeddings: Implementation of clustering on images using ImageBind LLM embeddings.
 Committed collab file with name as: h) Write a colab for clustering with images using imagebind llm embeddings.ipynb

-## i) Write a colab for audio embeddings using imagebind llms
+### Audio Embeddings Using ImageBind LLMs: Clustering of audio files using ImageBind LLM embeddings.
 Committed collab file with name as: i) Write a colab for audio embeddings using imagebind llms.ipynb